 Now a 50-second amateur video, which caught the live action of a smash-and-grab, is doing the rounds in South Africa and is rapidly going viral in the process.
-Apparently the incident happened on January 15 at 18:20 p.m.
+Apparently, the incident happened on January 15 at 18:20 p.m.
 The video, uploaded by Craig Jennings on January 16, has already seen almost 171,000 views as at the time of writing.

-Watching the video above, first of all a beggar can be seen on the side of the road, approaching each vehicle in what looks like a humble manner, waving the vehicles on if they ignore him.
+Watching the video above, first of all, a beggar can be seen on the side of the road, approaching each vehicle in what looks like a humble manner, waving the vehicles on if they ignore him.

-However, finally we see the so-called beggar’s “true colors” when he appears to lose his temper with a white Land Rover Discovery, stuck in a traffic queue on Witkoppen Road in the upmarket Sandton area of Johannesburg.
+However, we finally see the so-called beggar’s “true colors” when he appears to lose his temper with a white Land Rover Discovery, stuck in a traffic queue on Witkoppen Road in the upmarket Sandton area of Johannesburg.